 Wellbeing and education

-- Children should be supported in age appropriate ways to understand the steps they can take to keep themselves safe including regular hand washing on entry and continuously throughout the day, coughing/ sneezing into an elbow, using a tissue and adopting a catch it, kill it, bin it regime.
+- Children should be supported in age-appropriate ways to understand the steps they can take to keep themselves safe including regular hand washing on entry and continuously throughout the day, coughing/ sneezing into an elbow, using a tissue and adopting a catch it, kill it, bin it regime.

 - Staff will only be expected to take a PCR test if they are showing signs of Covid.
-A PCR test will be needed and results must be sent in to the manager on receipt.
+A PCR test will be needed, and results must be sent in to the manager on receipt.
 Positive test results must be reported to the manager immediately by phone please.

-- Staff should only attend preschool if they are symptom free, have completed the required isolation period or achieved a negative test result.
+- Staff should only attend Nursery if they are symptom free, have completed the required isolation period or achieved a negative test result.
 All staff and their household are eligible for testing if they display symptoms.

-- Staff hours, days they work and length of day may change in order to meet childcare demands and considerations within this policy.
+- Staff hours, days they work, and length of day may change in order to meet childcare demands and considerations within this policy.

 Physical distancing/ grouping /safety

 - Staff to be informed of measures in place and any new or updated policies and procedures.

 - Wearing of masks is now not necessary but recommended to be worn in crowded places.